 Frequently Asked Questions: EdAT

-What Is the EdAT?
+What Is EdAT?

-The Education Advocacy Trust (EdAT) is a legal structure within the American Psychological Association’s companion organization, the American Psychological Association Practice Organization (APAPO) — a 501(c)(6) tax status organization.
-The mission of the EdAT is to promote the mutual professional interests of psychologists in advancing education in psychology and psychology’s role in other areas of education through advocacy activities that cannot be conducted legally within the APA, an organization that is tax exempt pursuant to Section 501(c)(3) of the Internal Revenue Code.
+The Education Advocacy Trust (EdAT) is a legal entity within the American Psychological Association’s (APA) companion organization, the American Psychological Association Practice Organization (APAPO) — a 501(c)(6) tax status organization.
+The mission of EdAT is to promote the mutual professional interests of psychologists in advancing education in psychology and psychology’s role in other areas of education through advocacy activities that cannot be conducted legally within the APA, an organization that is tax exempt pursuant to Section 501(c)(3) of the Internal Revenue Code.

 Why is the EdAT necessary?